KhushAhuja/DL/C4 - Convolutional Neural Networks/Notes/Readme.md

 ### Why convolutions?

-- Two main advantages of Convs are:
+- Two main advantages of Convs over FC layers are:
-  - Parameter sharing.
+  - Parameter sharing (Less parameters).
     - A feature detector (such as a vertical edge detector) that's useful in one part of the image is probably useful in another part of the image.
   - sparsity of connections.
-    - In each layer, each output value depends only on a small number of inputs which makes it translation invariance.
+    - In each layer, each output value depends only on a small number of inputs which makes it translation invariant.
 - Putting it all together:
   - ![](Images/04.png)